TheodoreHua/MaintenanceLevels/README.md

 ## Levels

 ### Actively Developed
-The maintainer(s) of this project are currently writing code for this project as well as responding to issues and integrating code contributions.

-### Actively Maintained
-The maintainer(s) of this project are responding to all issues and integrating code contributions.
+- Currently writing code for the project (both features and bug fixes)
+- Responds to issues & questions
+- Currently integrating code contributions

 ### Bug Fixes Only

-The maintainer(s) of this project are implementing bug fixes, and integrating code contributions that implement bug fixes.
+- Writing code to fix bugs
+- Currently responding to issues involving bugs

+### Maintained

+- Not actively writing code for the project
+- Responds to issues & questions
+- Integrates code contributions

 ### Inactively Maintained

-The maintainer(s) are around to answer questions, but do not currently have time to respond to issues or integrate code contributions.
+- Not actively writing code for the project
+- Answers questions
+- Not responding to issues
+- Not integrating code contributions

 ### Not Maintained
 The maintainer(s) are not around to work on this project and should offer to hand the project over.

+- Not actively writing code for the project
+- Not answering issues or questions
+- Not integrating code contributions
+- May hand the project over to someone else

 ### Abandoned

-The maintainer(s) are not interested in spending any more time on this project.
-Users are welcome to fork it.
+- Not actively writing code for the project
+- Not answering issues or questions
+- Not integrating code contributions
+- Not handing the project over or interacting with it at all
+- Users are welcome to fork the project if they wish to continue working on it

 No matter your commitment to a project, it is in your user's interest to know the status of your projects (as well as in your own interest to not have to answer the question over and over).